truj/midica/build_helper/README.md

 to be used from GIT's precommit hook.

 What precommit.pl does:
+- Executing the unit tests (JUnit 5)
 - Injecting a new minor version number into the source code (Midica.java)
 - Deleting the old jar file and creating a new one (inside of the repository)
 - Deleting the old Javadoc and creating a new version (outside of the repository)

-The first of these tasks is always done.
+The first two of these tasks are always done.
 The other two are optional.
-The script is configured via the following environment variables:
+The script is configured with the following environment variables:
 - `project_path` - absolute path to your repository
 - `create_jar` - determins if the old jar file shall be replaced by a new one
 - `create_javadoc` - determins if the old Javadoc files shall be replaced by new ones